microsoft/DynamicTelemetry/docs/docs/Demos.1.IntroDemo.md

 line of code.
 This subject is discussed in greater detail in the relevant sections on DurableIDentifiers.

+## Instruct Dynamic Telemetry to drop the chatty Log

+Now we will use Dynamic Telemetry to focus on and address this event.

+This topic is discussed in much greater detail in other sections that provide extensive content necessary for a full understanding.
+In brief, Dynamic Telemetry offers several architectural locations where modifications can be made to the data being produced.

+While avoiding full expansion in this demonstration, it should be noted that detailed explanations are available in other sections.
+In summary, we can now process telemetry in real-time based on various risk profiles.

+1. In the process of the emitting agent

+2. In the kernel of the emitting agent

+3. In an aggregation / upload service

+4. At the point of ingestion, off the box.

+![A screenshot of a computer AI-generated content may be incorrect.](../orig_media/Demo.1.DurableID.Contrast.ShowLogDrop.png){width="5.0in" height="3.9993055555555554in"}

 ## Instruct Dynamic Telemetry to convert the Log into a Metric

 Now we will use Dynamic Telemetry to focus on and address this event.